Who Wants to Be a Millionaire? (Philippine game show)

 Who Wants to Be a Millionaire? (abbreviated as WW2BAM, informally called as Milyonaryo) (Note: The simplified title is the Tagalog translation of "Millionaire" and often used by Christopher de Leon in the Viva/IBC version.) is a Philippine television game show broadcast by IBC and TV5.
 The show is based on the British game show on the same name.
 Originally hosted by Christopher de Leon, it aired from November 13, 2000 to December 14, 2002.
 The first season aired on TV5 from May 23, 2009 to October 2, 2010, and was replaced by 5 Max Movies.
-The second season from May 15, 2011 to February 26, 2012, replacing My Darling Aswang in Talentadong Pinoy's timeslot and was replaced by Extreme Makeover: Home Edition Philippines in Talentadong Pinoy's timeslot.
+The second season aired from May 15, 2011 to February 26, 2012, replacing My Darling Aswang in Talentadong Pinoy's timeslot and was replaced by Extreme Makeover: Home Edition Philippines in Talentadong Pinoy's timeslot.
 The third season aired from July 1 to October 7, 2012, replacing Extreme Makeover: Home Edition Philippines and was replaced by The Million Peso Money Drop.
 The fourth season aired from September 15, 2013 to January 11, 2015, replacing Istorifik: The Pidol’s Kwentong Fantastik and was replaced by Move It: Clash of the Streetdancers.
 The fifth and final season aired from May 10 to November 22, 2015, replacing Move It: Clash of the Streetdancers and was replaced by Barangay Utakan.
 Vic Sotto serve as the final host.